goodloop/autoware_auto_mirror/src/common/motion_model/notebooks/Readme.md

-# Notebook with motion model derivations
+# Notebook with motion model derivations {#motion-model-notebook-readme}

 This is a notebook with the derivation for the motion models in this package.